Brønshøj Boldklub: The peak

 The team was again yo-yoing between the two lower tiers for several seasons, before two consecutive promotions again saw them a place in the 1st tier (1.division) in 1983.

 Brønshøj BK reached its peak in the season of 1984 under the guidance of manager Ebbe Skovdahl, when the team finished in 5th place in 1. division, the club's all-time highest.
 The club was relegated from the 1. division in 1989, and has not since then been represented in the highest tier.

 The explanation for this last fact could be that in the meantime, the national league system had undergone a dramatic change, with the introduction of professional football in 1978.

 Brønshøj BK did (and do) sign contracts with some of their players, but they have never featured a full-time professional squad, so even today, this is meaningful as it shows an economical responsibility that has kept the club free from the bankruptcies, overstretching of budgets and mergings, that has been the fate of several other Danish teams over the years.
 At the same time though, the shown responsibility has made it increasingly hard to compete with the top-flight teams.

 Recent years

-The team has been going up and down between the two lower tiers since 1990, although having had a string of seasons in the 2nd tier from 2010–11 to 2014–15 under the auspices of manager Bo Henriksen.
-This after winning the 3rd tier (2. division-East) in 2009/10.

-Brønshøj Boldklub is currently participating in the 3rd tier after relegation in 2015.
-The team only narrowly escaped demotion from the national league system in 2018, with a win in the last match of the season against Greve Fodbold.
+After winning the third tier in 2009–10, the club spent five seasons in the Danish 1st Division under manager Bo Henriksen, from 2010–11 to 2014–15.
+Relegation to the Danish 2nd Division followed at the end of the 2014–15 season.
+In 2018, the club narrowly avoided a further drop out of the national league system on the final day of the season, with a victory over Greve Fodbold securing their place.

+The 2020–21 season brought the club's most significant setback in decades.
+A 5–1 defeat to Næstved confirmed relegation from the 2nd Division to the Denmark Series, ending 76 consecutive years of divisional football since the club's first entry into the national league system in 1944–45.
+Goalkeeper Kasper Vilfort described the dressing room as "extremely quiet", saying that despite the club having struggled throughout the season, "it was still heavy, because it became official".
+Manager Lasse Holmgaard resigned in the days that followed, citing disagreements over the sporting direction for the club's time in the Denmark Series.

+The club spent three seasons in the Denmark Series—which became the fifth tier of Danish football from 2021–22 following the introduction of the Danish 3rd Division as a new layer in the pyramid—before winning promotion back to the divisions in June 2024 with a 1–0 victory away at Marienlyst in Odense.